daffainfo/ctf-writeup/cursedCTF 2023/flags1/README.md

 > Come submit your flags for all to see!

 ## About the Challenge
-We have been given a website and we need to find the flag there
+We were given a website and we need to find the flag there

 ![preview](images/preview.png)